AmbitiousFlo/ReadMe-Generator/README.md

 ## Description

-This is an application built for users who wawnt to generate a high quality readme in minutes.
+This is an application built for users who want to generate a high quality readme in minutes.
 The application takes information inputted and generates the README.

 ## Usage

 ![App Demo](./Develop/assets/README%20Generator%20.gif)

 ## Video Demo